amar0001/CoroutineCraft/README.md

 # 🌀 CoroutineCraft

-A clean and modular Jetpack Compose Android starter template built to master Kotlin Coroutines and Clean Architecture — ideal for Android Leads, Senior Developers, or interview prep.
+A clean and modular AI chat app using Jetpack Compose Android starter template built to master Kotlin Coroutines and Clean Architecture — ideal for Android Leads, Senior Developers, or interview prep.

 ---